apache/incubator-resilientdb-ansible/README.md

 governing permissions and limitations under the License.
 -->

+**DEPRECATION NOTICE**

+This repository is deprecated.
+Active development now continues in the [ResilientDB Monorepo](https://github.com/apache/incubator-resilientdb).

+The ResaultDB Ansible can be found at [ecosystem/deployment/ansible](https://github.com/apache/incubator-resilientdb/tree/master/ecosystem/deployment/ansible).

 # ResilientDB-Ansible

 Docker image to provision and run ResilientDB along with supporting services (GraphQL, Crow HTTP server, Nginx) using systemd and Ansible.